bcolborn/joy-division-annotated/lyrics/_closer/06_heart-and-soul.md

 - Beyond all this good the terror
 - The grip of a mercenary hand
 - When savagery returns
   for good reason
 - There's no turning back the last stand
-- Heart and soul, one will burn (2)
+- Heart and soul, one will burn
+- Heart and Soul, one will burn
+{:.verse}

 - Existence-well what does it matter
 - I exist on the best terms I can